gbif/data-blog/content/post/2020-01-15-frictionless-data-and-darwin-core.md

 # How does Frictionless data differ from Darwin Core?

-Being **domain agnostic**, Frictionless Data is open to all sorts of data, not just biodversity related fields.
+Being **domain agnostic**, Frictionless Data is open to all sorts of data, not just biodiversity related fields.
 It allows **truly relational** model as you can express primary and foreign keys in each of your data resources -- bye-bye star schema!

 The [specifications](https://frictionlessdata.io/specs/) are well documented, simple still flexible and less prone to misinterpretation.
-A very nice feature is that **fields contraints** can be added to the data model.
+A very nice feature is that **field constraints** can be added to the data model.
 The <br>[software library](https://frictionlessdata.io/software/) offers a bunch of tools such as a Data reader/writer, Data validator and a Data pipelines framework.
 Some are provided as libraries for various languages, other are online tools.

 # What is FrictionlessDarwinCore?

-Thanks to [Frictionless Data Tool Fund](https://toolfund.frictionlessdata.io/), I developped a **Python** tool that automatically converts **Darwin Core Archive** into a **Frictionless Data Packages**.
+Thanks to [Frictionless Data Tool Fund](https://toolfund.frictionlessdata.io/), I developed a **Python** tool that automatically converts **Darwin Core Archive** into a **Frictionless Data Packages**.

 The following use case will put the tool in context:
-Let's assume an arachnologist wants to work on GBIF mediated data.
+Let's assume an archaeologist wants to work on GBIF mediated data.
 She starts by defining a query on GBIF.org such as **give me all occurrences of Miturgidae of Belgium**.
 The query return 1.635 occurrence records involving 4 datasets and she download the results as a DarwinCore Archive, [DOI=10.15468/dl.athbcd](https://doi.org/10.15468/dl.athbcd).
 Then she converts it with FrictionlessDarwinCore into a Data Package

 ```script